How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Algorithms

 \subsection{Computing sparsity over a point}

 To estimate sparsity for $L_2$ (resp. $L_\infty$) attacks, given a direction $u$ (resp. $u,\sigma$) we explore possible values of $\alpha$ (resp. $m$) with binary search, and at each step run the constrained attack.
-We average over multiple sampled directions to estimate $\overline{AS}$ (in general 100).
+We average over multiple sampled directions to estimate $\overline{\text{AS}}$ (in general 100).

-The steps of sparsity computation are summarized in Algorithm \ref{alg:sparsity}.
-The equivalent $L_\infty$ algorithm is similar, replacing only direction $u$ by $(u,\sigma)$, angle $\alpha$ by number of pixels $m$ and the constrained $L_2$-PGD by the constrained $L_\infty$ PGD.
+The equivalent $L_\infty$ algorithm is similar, replacing only direction $u$ by $(u,\sigma)$, angle $\alpha$ by a number of pixels $m$ and the constrained $L_2$-PGD by the constrained $L_\infty$ PGD.
 The time complexity of these algorithms is discussed in Appendix \ref{apx:timecplx}.